2 Cookin Mamas

 • Gradually add dry ingredients into wet ingredients, beating until just mixed.

-• In a large bowl, combine all nuts and chopped fruit and candy.
+• In a large bowl, combine all nuts, chopped fruit, coconut, and candy.
 Dredge with flour.
 Make sure to mix with your hands and pull apart fruit and candy that it sticking together so each piece is coated with flour.
 This helps distribute it better throughout the cake.

 • Stir the flour-coated fruit and nuts into the cake batter.